Harristown, Brannockstown, County Kildare W91 E710 – section 482

 Hubert’s grandfather Michael set about renovating, and shipped furniture and interiors, even panelling and wallpaper, from the home he purchased from Lord Buckingham in England in 1929, Wootton (or Wotton) House.
 Wotton House was later to be owned by the actor John Guilgood, and Tony and Cherie Blaire, amongst others.
 Major Beaumont sold Wotton House in 1947.

-Hubert Beaumont inherited the house from his grandfather Michael’s widow, Doreen (the Major’s second wife.
+Hubert Beaumont inherited the house from his grandfather Michael’s widow, Doreen (the Major’s second wife, daughter of Herbert William Davis-Goff, 2nd Baronet Davis-Goff, of Glenville, Co.
+Waterford and of Horetown, Co.
+Wexford.
 It was his first wife, Faith Pease, daughter of the 1st Baron Gainford, who was Hubert’s grandmother).
-Hubert’s father, Lord Beaumont of Whitley, was a British politician in the Liberal Party, Liberal Democrats and Green Party, and also an Anglican clergyman.
+Hubert’s father, Lord Timothy Wentworth Beaumont, Baron Beaumont of Whitley, was a British politician in the Liberal Party, Liberal Democrats and Green Party, and also an Anglican clergyman.
 Major Michael’s father was also a politician in the Liberal Party, Hubert Beaumont (1864-1922).
-There’s a strong line of politicians in the family, and they go are related to George Canning, who served as Prime Minister of the UK from April 1827 until he died in August later that year.
+There’s a strong line of politicians in the family, and they are related to George Canning, who served as Prime Minister of the UK from April 1827 until he died in August later that year.

 The house is spacious, bright, and beautifully decorated with the items that the Beaumonts brought from their former home in Buckinghamshire.
 Wootten’s interior was designed by Sir John Soane, and Doreen Beaumont brought some of the Soanian influence to her new home.
 [15] The colours she used are not traditionally associated with an Irish Georgian house.
 You can see pictures of the interior on the website.